frePPLe/frepple/doc/developer-guide/using-a-dev-container.rst

    When you open the project folder VS Code should prompt you to start the Dev-Container.
    This should trigger a series of steps and can take a couple of minutes.

+   If VS Code does not prompt you to use the Dev Container you may need to run the VS Code command "reopen in container".

    If you are starting from a fresh image the C++ code compilation will be triggered.
    The CMakeLists.txt file has some logic to detect your Linux distribution and configure the build script.